danschultz/reactive_web_dart/README.md

 ## Architectural Overview

 The application is structured using an MVC paradigm.
-Models are implemented as immutable classes, controllers are subclasses of `ModelController`s, and views are implemented as custom components in Polymer.dart.
+Models are implemented as immutable classes, controllers are subclasses of `ModelController`s, and views are implemented as custom components in either Polymer.dart or Liquid.

 ### Model